Josh Hawley: Greitens scandals

 In December 2017, The Kansas City Star reported that Missouri's Republican Governor Eric Greitens and senior members of his staff used Confide, a messaging app that erases texts after they have been read, on their personal phones.
 They were accused by government transparency advocates of subverting Missouri's open records laws.
-Hawley initially declined to prosecute, citing a Missouri Supreme Court ruling that the attorney general cannot simultaneously represent a state officer and take legal action against that officer, but on December 20, 2017, he announced his office would investigate after all, saying that his clients are "first and foremost the citizens of the state".
-Hawley said text messages between government employees, whether made on private or government-issued phones, should be treated the same as emails: a determination must be made as to whether the text is a public record, and if so, whether it is subject to disclosure.
+Hawley initially declined to prosecute, citing a Missouri Supreme Court ruling that the attorney general cannot simultaneously represent a state officer and take legal action against that officer.
+On December 20, 2017, he announced his office would investigate after all, saying that his clients are "first and foremost the citizens of the state".

+Hawley said text messages between government employees, whether on private or government-issued phones, should be treated the same as emails: a determination must be made as to whether the text is a public record, and if so, whether it is subject to disclosure.
 His investigation found that no laws had been broken.
-In March 2018, six former Missouri attorneys released a letter calling the investigation "half-hearted".
+In March 2018, six former Missouri attorneys released a letter criticizing the investigation as "half-hearted".
 Hawley's spokesperson called the letter a partisan attack.

 When allegations emerged in January 2018 that Greitens had blackmailed a woman with whom he was having an affair, Hawley's office said it did not have jurisdiction to look into the matter.
 St. Louis circuit attorney Kimberly Gardner opened an investigation into the allegations.
 In April, after a special investigative committee of the Missouri House of Representatives released a report on the allegations, Hawley called on Greitens to resign immediately.
-The next week, Gardner filed a second felony charge against Greitens, alleging that his campaign had taken donor and email lists from The Mission Continues, a veterans' charity Greitens founded in 2007, and used the information to raise funds for his 2016 campaign for governor.
+The next week, Gardner filed a second felony charge against Greitens, alleging that his campaign had taken donor and email lists from The Mission Continues, a veterans' charity that Greitens founded in 2007, and used the information to raise funds for his 2016 campaign for governor.

 Hawley announced an investigation based on the new felony charges.
-On April 30, he announced that his office had launched an investigation into possible violations of the state's Sunshine laws, following allegations that a state employee had managed a social media account on Greitens's behalf.
+On April 30, he announced that his office had launched an investigation into possible violations of the state's Sunshine laws after allegations that a state employee had managed a social media account on Greitens's behalf.
 The same day, Greitens asked a judge to issue a restraining order blocking Hawley from investigating him.

 On May 29, 2018, Greitens announced that he would resign effective June 1, 2018.
 Hawley issued a statement approving of the decision.